Best Songs Covered by The Byrds

 This song was originally written by famous Brill Building songwriters Gerry Goffin and Carole King.
 It gained some notoriety after being used in the film Easy Rider.

 This song was originally written and sung by Merle Haggard.
-Sweetheart of the Rodeo is chock-a-block full of great country covers.
+Sweetheart of the Rodeo is chock-full of great country covers.

 This song was written by Bob Dylan during his Basement Tapes period.
 Clarence White's guitar work here is fantastic.